jamejone/jamejone/README.md

 ## Welcome to my GitHub profile

-I'm a software developer based out of Durham, NC, where I work remotely on Instagram's content quality platform.
+I'm a software developer based out of Durham, NC, where I work remotely on Instagram's entity quality platform.
 While that keeps me pretty busy, I occasionally carve out some time for hobby projects, like those that I contribute to here on GitHub.

 ## Side project #1: [Nesteggly.com](https://www.nesteggly.com)